adikele/financial-dashboard/README.md

 ### How to run this project:
-<br /> You would need to install Docker and some IDE (eg Visual Studio Code) to run this application.
+You would need to install Docker and some IDE (eg Visual Studio Code) to run this application.
-<br /> Basic knowledge of using the command line and your IDE would be required.
+<br /> Basic knowledge of how to use the command line and how to open and navigate a project in your IDE would be required.
 <br />
 1. **Clone this project**
 <br /> In a command prompt: